krischer/cig_llnl_computational_seismology_workshop_obspy_instaseis/README.md

 $ conda install -c conda-forge instaseis jupyter basemap-data-hires
 ```

-Please note that we currently have no Windows packages for `instaseis` so please just installing it it if you are running windows.
+Please note that we currently have no Windows packages for `instaseis` so please just install it as if you are running windows.

 Alternatively you can also use a bundled `conda` installer that comes with ObsPy and the Jupyter notebook: https://github.com/obspy/obspy/wiki/Installation-via-ObsPy-bundled-Anaconda-installer

-In that case only Instaseis has to be installed in addition to it:
+In that case Instaseis must also be installed:

 ```bash
 $ conda install -c conda-forge instaseis